 While both whey and casein are available in milk, to really get the doses that your muscles crave without also significantly upping your calorie intake, you should be supplementing.

 PROGENEX has just the thing.
-PROGENEX Cocoon is the best micellar casein protein powder on the market.
-Offering a boost of casein protein combined with Metamorphagen (a tryptophan peptide), Cocoon helps promote deep, restorative sleep and reduce sleep interruptions, all without leaving you feeling groggy or drowsy once the morning comes.
+PROGENEX Cocoon powder is the best micellar casein protein powder on the market.
+Offering a boost of casein slow release protein combined with Metamorphagen (a tryptophan peptide), Cocoon helps promote deep, restorative sleep and reduce sleep interruptions, all without leaving you feeling groggy or drowsy once the morning comes.

 Just mix two scoops with either hot or cold water before bed, and enjoy the benefits of casein protein while you sleep.